ENG

 Scientific internship

-The place of internship corresponds to the scientific direction of the educational program, the subject of the PhD thesis and the place of work of the foreign consultant.
+The host institution for the internship must align with the scientific focus of the educational programme, the topic of the PhD dissertation, and the affiliation of the foreign academic advisor.

-Internship programs are implemented within the framework of agreements between the University and foreign partner universities, as well as memoranda with foreign consultants.
-The documentation support of the internship (business trip orders, cost estimates) is provided by the Higher School.
+Internship programmes are carried out under agreements between the University and its foreign partner universities, as well as memoranda with foreign academic advisors.
+The School is responsible for the administrative support of the internship, including travel orders and financial documentation.

-The Science Committee of the MNU Law School considers applications from doctoral students for an internship abroad with the setting of mandatory criteria for the successful internship.
+The Science Committee of the MNU Law School reviews doctoral student applications for international internships and sets mandatory criteria to ensure successful completion.

 The admission